 |Doug "Doc" Kempf - KIA Vietnam '69|

-I will be forever grateful to these men for the courage it took to reach out.
+I will be forever grateful to these men for the courage it took to reach out, because I have come to understand just how difficult it is for them to talk about brothers they lost in country.

-Three years ago I received a letter from Lt.
+Several years ago, I received a letter from Lt.
 James McCraney, who was Doug’s friend in Vietnam.
-On the day Doug was killed, James was also a part of the same mission.
+On the day Doug was KIA, the Lt. had also been part of the same mission.

-With his permission, I posted that letter on Memoirs From Nam, where it touched the hearts of everyone who read it.
-(Blog Post: Memoir of Douglas S. Kempf, 8-2-10) (Blog Post: Denise Kempf Snyder: Uncle Doug, 10-14-10) and (Blog Post: Untold Stories, 8-17-10).
+With his permission, I posted that letter here on the blog, where it touched the hearts of those who read it.
+(Memoir of Douglas S. Kempf, 8-2-10)

 Later, I spoke with Lt.
 McCraney by phone.
-It was emotional, but it was good for both of us to talk about Doug.
-I respect James and admire him for the courage it took to contact me and share his story.
-There were some things James couldn’t talk about, but it was an important beginning.
-He told me some day, maybe he would be able to tell me more.
+It was emotional, but it was good for both of us to talk about Doug, and I respect Lt.
+McCraney for the courage it took to contact me.
+There were some things he couldn't share, but it was an important beginning.
+He said some day, maybe he would be able to tell me more.

-Time passed.
-James and I kept in contact through occasional emails.
-Then one day a couple of years ago, I received another long letter from him.
-This letter was as difficult for me to read as I know it was for James to write.
+Time passed and we stayed in contact through occasional emails.
+Then I received another letter that touched me deeply.
+It was as difficult for me to read as I know it was for him to write.

 I was asking him about being in country and where all he had been He stated that the infantry had been south in the area called Pineapple -- this is the Mekong Delta.
 All were glad to get out of there, since it is wet and muddy most of the time.
 It was the rainy season when I hit Nam and it would rain until November or December.